 Various infrastructure options are explored for the billboard project - the purpose-built billboard, the traditional 24 sheet poster billboard, the super-8 billboard (located on a building), and the free-standing panel billboard.
 Three possible sites in the City Centre are also explored, followed by a list of the advantages and disadvantages of each.
-Attachment 1 to this Report illustrates international examples of billboard projects.
+Attachment 1 to Report CJ248-11/12 illustrates international examples of billboard projects.